 What not to burn in your fire pit

 If you want to gather around a fire pit with friends, family, or a loved one in the garden, there are things such as different fuels that you should avoid using on your fire.
-Not only will your fire well let’s just say it…be rubbish, but they can also be potentially harmful to you and the surrounding environment too.
+Not only will your fire well let’s just say…be rubbish, but it can also be potentially harmful to you and the surrounding environment too.

 - Poorly seasoned firewood will produce a lot of smoke which can be harmful if inhaled.

 - Treated wood (painted, laminated, creosote soaked, pressure, or chemically treated wood) should not be put on a back garden fire again these can produce harmful smoke.

 - Put rubbish in the bin, not onto your fire!
 Keep your fire pit or chiminea clean.